alash3al/pxml-tpl/README.md

-PHTML TPL
+PXML TPL
 ==========
 A smart tiny and lightest OO php templating system . <br />
 Only it replaces some words with others ( uses "str_ireplace()" ) . <br />
 - No regex . <br />
 - No complex code . <br />
 - Very light (the lightest) . <br />
-- Write php as html . <br />
+- Write php as xml/html . <br />
 - Self Container for ( vars & methods ) . <br />
 - Object Oriented . <br />